Sew a Reversible 40’s Inspired Sun Cap with Free Pattern to protect your loved one’s noggins this Summer.

 1. Start by downloading, printing, and cutting out our pattern pieces.
 There has been some debate about what size baby this hat will fit in the comments, and I’m realizing that head size is sort of random.
 I suggest printing it out as is and holding the middle piece up to baby’s head.
 It should be almost as wide as baby’s head, if it’s not then scale the pattern up before printing.
 If it’s wider then baby’s head, scale the whole pattern down.
 And let us know how the sizing worked for you in the comments.
 At the end of the post I’m going to add some pics of some other version and describe the sizing…

-Download the free pattern here: Prudent Baby Sun Cap
+Download the free pattern here: Pretty Prudent Sun Cap

 2. Trace your pattern pieces onto your fabric.
 You’ll have three pieces for each side (1 middle and 2 sides):